janko/rodauth-model/README.md

 | webauthn                | `:webauthn_keys`             | `has_many` | `WebauthnKey`            | `account_webauthn_keys`             |
 | webauthn                | `:webauthn_user_id`          | `has_one`  | `WebauthnUserId`         | `account_webauthn_user_ids`         |

 Note that some Rodauth tables use composite primary keys, which Active Record doesn't support out of the box.
-For associations to work properly, you might need to add the [composite_primary_keys] gem to your Gemfile.
+For associations to work properly in Active Record, you might need to add the [composite_primary_keys] gem to your Gemfile.
+On Sequel, associations will work without any changes, because Sequel supports composite primary keys.

 ## Extending associations